 repeatedly, with McCall at one point twisting the corkscrew in the man's stomach.
 McCall watches enemies die seemingly without remorse; at one point he sits down and talks calmly to an enemy bleeding to death as he struggles to breathe and speak,

 with a large pool of blood forming beside his body.

 There is far more blood on show during this scene than there is during the corkscrew death -- one may even argue there is "dwelling on injury" here, since the blood is seen gathering beside the man's body.

-like this?
-The implication of something can be more effective than us actually seeing it -- so a man being brutally beaten repeatedly is acceptable because we never see his injuries, as is the boring into the base of a man's skull with an electric drill
+dark film like this?
+The implication of something can be more effective than us actually seeing it -- so a man being brutally beaten repeatedly is acceptable because we never see his injuries, as is the boring into the base of a man's skull with

 If you display violence, you should show it for what it is.
 When you do display violence, you should show it hurts.

-life of killing.
+to a life of killing.
 Surely leaving the violence untouched would have made his words carry a little more weight within the context of the film's narrative?
-A similar argument has cropped up regarding PG-13 rated films in the United States, whereby it seems
+A similar argument has cropped up regarding PG-13 rated films in the United States,

-little or nothing to dilute the impact of the film's bloody violence.
-When scenes such as the repeated shooting of a man with a nail gun (who is then shot in the throat) are deemed suitable for consumption by mid-teenagers and left untouched, the removal
+do little or nothing to dilute the impact of the film's bloody violence.
+When scenes such as the repeated shooting of a man with a nail gun (who is then shot in the throat) are deemed suitable for consumption by mid-teenagers and left untouched,

 Cuts maintained for UK DVD